Frano, Lozes, White, Breaux please Coach Peterson with their performances on the day

 The entire program has grown and prospered in the classroom, as well.
-The men's and women's track and field programs each earned All-Academic accolades from the United States Track and Field and Cross Country Coaches Association, marking just the second time in school history both programs were honors.
-Also, sprinter Kasey Rodgers was named to the USTFCCCA All-Academic Team in 2012 after boasting a solid season on the track and in the classroom.
-The women's cross country team earned USTFCCCA All-Academic honors in back-to-back seasons in 2011 and 2012 after only earning the distinction one other time (1995).
-The men's cross country program picked up their second All-Academic status from the organization in 2014, as they also earned the distinction in 2011.
+The men's and women's track and field programs each earned All-Academic accolades from the United States Track and Field and Cross Country Coaches Association in 2011, 2012 and 2014.
+Additionally, the women's cross country program earned All-Academic honors from the USTFCCCA in 2013 and 2014 while the men's cross country program picked up their second All-Academic status from the organization in 2014, as they also earned the distinction in 2011.

 Individually, sprinter Kasey Rodgers was named to the USTFCCCA All-Academic Team in 2012 after boasting a solid season on the track and in the classroom.
 In 2014, a program-high three individuals earned USTFCCCA All-Academic honors, as Van Meter, Ortiz and Lapucha all picked up the accolades.

 Before joining the Green Wave, Peterson was a highly successful coach at UCLA for 16 seasons.
 While in Westwood, Calif., Peterson was an integral part of the Bruins 2004 NCAA Outdoor National Championship team, while also aiding in winning Pac-10 Outdoor Championships in 1994, 1995, 1997, 1998, 1999, 2000, 2001, 2002, 2003 and 2004.
 During that ten year stretch, the team posted ten top 3 finishes in the NCAA.
 During the indoor season, the 2000 and 2001 UCLA women's squads won NCAA Indoor National Championships with the help of Peterson.